madsbuch/blog/_posts/2014-10-01-three-pillars-of-software-development.md

 {% endhighlight %}
 The above is an example drawn from Java, where a method is named to specify what we are going to test.
 The function name is here seen as the specification for what we are going to verify.
-The specification is here very informal formulated.
+It is given that the specification is informally defined.

 {% highlight coq %}
 Definition specification_of_addition (f: nat -> nat -> nat) :=